 Panache

-Definition: dashing elegance of manner; spirited self-confidence; flamboyance; verve, carefree
+Definition: dashing elegance of manner<in fine feather>; spirited self-confidence; flamboyance; verve, carefree

 Quote: Men propound mathematical theorems in besieged cities, conduct metaphysical arguments in condemned cells, make jokes on the scaffold, discuss a new poem while advancing to the walls of Quebec, and comb their hair at Thermopylae.
 This is not panache; it is our nature. — Clive Staples [c. s.]
 Lewis (1898-1963) Irish-born British novelist